SSHRC-funded researcher Monica Prendergast uses theatre to explore youth mental health

 What challenges have you encountered so far?

-In the pilot project, there were a number of students in a mixed-grade drama class who chose not to be involved.
-It took me a while to kind of understand, but they were really protecting their own mental health.
-Their argument was ‘why would I want to damage my mental health by having to do a workshop on a play about suicide’?
+In the pilot project, several students in a mixed-grade drama class chose not to be involved.
+It took me a while to understand, but they were protecting their own mental health.
+Their argument was ‘why would I want to damage my mental health by doing a workshop on a play about suicide’?
 They just didn't want to go there.
+In our second project, the drama teacher auditioned students so they were given the power to opt in, which made a huge difference.

 What are your hopes for the outcomes of this research project?